Pepelespooder/InventoryMod/README.md

 Version 1.20.1+
 **************************

-This mod is barebones Debug it contains no toml or versioning to be used on multiple versions.
-Creates a File inside config that contains whatever your inventory contains modname:blockname format
+Reinstanced the mod to include

+Creates a Folder inside the config named inventorymod That contains the files jei_page.txt and inventory.txt Which contain the itemstack information fomratted like
+Modname:blockname

 Instructions for Usage
 **********************************

-Hit F7  Check config Folder for Inventory_item_names.
-Repeat...
+Hit F7  Check config Folder for config/Inventorymod/inventory.txt Repeat...
 File will be updated every time you press F7 .
 File will Be in format Modname:blockname

+Hit Keypad * --(Multiply).
+Posts whole shown page of JEI to config/inventorymod/jei_page.txt.
+Repeat key press as needed to output again